 What criteria does EDI use to evaluate funding requests?

-More detailed information about our evaluation criteria can be found in the EDI Funding Requests Policy Memorandum and the EDI Funding Requests Evaluation Rubric, both of which are available on our website.
+More detailed information about our evaluation criteria can be found in the EDI Funding Requests Policy Memorandum and the EDI Funding Requests Evaluation Rubric.
 As reflected in both documents, the most important factor is whether the event, program, or project will promote our Office’s mission by advancing equity, diversity, and inclusion at UCLA.

 Given the First Amendment, can EDI decide whether to fund a project on the basis of its content?